 Whatever you call it – defection, attrition, turnover – customer churn is a painful reality that all businesses have to deal with.
 Even the largest and most successful companies suffer from customer churn, and understanding what causes formerly loyal customers to abandon ship is crucial to lasting, sustainable business growth.

 In today’s post, we’re going to look at what customer churn is, what constitutes a “good” churn rate, and ways you can stop your customers turning their backs on you forever.

 Client churn is when existing customers stop doing business with you.
 This can mean different things depending on the nature of your business.
 Examples include:

 Before you can figure out what your churn rate is, you need to decide how you’re going to quantify actions such as those above and agree on what defines customer attrition for your business.
 Once you’ve done this, you can hit the books and do the math.

-You can measure client churn in one or more of the following ways:
+You can measure your client churn rate in one or more of the following ways: